misken/devsimx/docs/python-sample-dev-project.rst

 A Python analytics sample development project
 =============================================

-**tldr** - Sample Python project and cookiecutter for the kind of analytics projects I do
+**tldr** - Sample Python project and cookiecutter for the kinds of analytics projects I do

 * `Sample analytics project repo on GitHub <>`_
 * `Associated cookiecutter repo on GitHub <>`_